Drumcondra ambush: Aftermath

 Magee was taken to King George V Hospital for treatment, but due to the severity of his wounds he died the following day.
-Before his death, he confessed that he was apart of Dublin Brigade's A company and revealed the names and addresses of four other members.
+Before his death, he confessed that he was a part of Dublin Brigade's A company and revealed the names and addresses of four other members.

 The five captured IRA men were charged with treason, with four of them receiving the death sentence.
 O'Sullivan's sentence was reduced to life imprisonment on account of being 17-years-old.
 He would spend the remainder of the war in Portland Prison before being released in August.
 The IRA did conceive a plan for a rescue attempt, but it never came to fruition.

 Flood, Bryan, Doyle and Ryan along with volunteers Thomas Whelan and Patrick Moran were hanged at Mountjoy Prison on 14 March.